 If you do not have an Advance Directive, and you cannot make treatment decisions for yourself, your doctor may discuss what treatment you should receive with your family members.
-Typically this would be in descending order, a spouse or adult children from a previous relationship, an adult child, a parent or adult brother or sister, an adult grandchild or an adult who has knowledge of the patient's preferences or wishes.
+According to Pennsylvania State Law, this would be in descending order, a spouse or adult children from a previous relationship, an adult child, a parent or adult brother or sister, an adult grandchild or an adult who has knowledge of the patient's preferences or wishes.
 In some rare cases, healthcare providers may ask the court to help decide who should make your treatment decisions.